3 Trends Reshaping the Consumer Packaged Goods (CPG) Industry

-Millennials will spend approximately $65 billion on consumer-packaged goods over the next decade, which makes them very important consumers for CPG manufacturers and retailers (Forbes).
-Millennial consumers are concerned about many things that previous generations were not.
+Modern consumers, particularly Millennials and Gen Z, prioritize convenience, environmental responsibility, and digital connectivity.
+Millennials will spend approximately $65 billion on consumer-packaged goods over the next decade, which makes them very important consumers for CPG manufacturers and retailers.
+They seek products that align with their values and lifestyles, favoring brands that offer:

 As we mentioned above, online sales cause consumers to want items on-demand.
 Brands can take this into consideration when it comes to food.
 Providing fresh, fast, and convenient options that can be delivered straight to a millennial’s doorstep would be a big advantage for companies.